Reasoning-Aware Multimodal Fusion for Hateful Video Detection: Related Work

 \subsection{Hateful Content Detection}

-For hate speech detection, early studies used manually designed text features.
-Chen et al. \cite{Chen_2012} combined n-grams with grammatical rules, while Davidson et al. \cite{Davidson_2017} utilised sentiment analysis.
-Advances in deep learning have enabled automatic feature extraction, using convolutional neural networks (CNNs) \cite{CNN} and recurrent neural networks (RNNs) \cite{RNN} to identify hate patterns in text \cite{HS_detection_hindi_english, RNN_2019, RNN_2020}.
-Beyond text, hateful content also appears in multimodal forms (e.g., emojis and videos), necessitating the integration of multimodal methods.
-Das et al. \cite{das2023hatemm} developed the first hateful video dataset, HateMM, and proposed a standard paradigm for extracting multimodal information from video frames, audio, and transcribed text to detect hateful videos.
-Although recent models \cite{CMFusion, MoRE, MM-HSD, ImpliHateVid} incorporate multimodal information, they largely adhere to a standard fusion without reasoning or direct resoning and fall short in capturing the nuanced, context-dependent nature of hateful content.
-For instance, while MoRE \cite{MoRE} leverages the BLIP visual language model to generate video frame descriptions, these captions remain surface-level and lack deeper semantic understanding with hate-related context.
+For hate speech detection, early studies used manually designed text features. \citet{Chen_2012} combined n-grams with grammatical rules, while \citet{Davidson_2017} utilised sentiment analysis.
+Advances in deep learning have enabled automatic feature extraction, using convolutional neural networks (CNNs) \citep{CNN} and recurrent neural networks (RNNs) \citep{RNN} to identify hate patterns in text \citep{HS_detection_hindi_english, RNN_2019, RNN_2020}.
+Beyond text, hateful content also appears in multimodal forms (e.g., emojis and videos), necessitating the integration of multimodal methods. \citet{das2023hatemm} developed the first hateful video dataset, HateMM, and proposed a standard paradigm for extracting multimodal information from video frames, audio, and transcribed text to detect hateful videos.
+Although recent models \citep{CMFusion, MoRE, MM-HSD, ImpliHateVid} incorporate multimodal information, they largely adhere to a standard fusion without reasoning or direct reasoning and fall short in capturing the nuanced, context-dependent nature of hateful content.
+For instance, while MoRE \citep{MoRE} leverages the BLIP visual language model to generate video frame descriptions, these captions remain surface-level and lack deeper semantic understanding of hate-related context.

-On the other hand, the successful application of VLMs in multimodal tasks \cite{VideoUnderstand_LLM} has sparked interest in using them for hateful content moderation \cite{hee-etal-2024-recent, IntMeme, InstructMemeCL, HateMeme_Zero_ShotVLM}.
-For example, IntMeme \cite{IntMeme} fine-tunes VLM models using carefully designed prompts and contrastive learning objectives.
-InstructMemeCL \cite{InstructMemeCL} uses VLM to generate human-style explanations for memes and then uses CoT to generate more transparent VLM decision results.
+On the other hand, the successful application of VLMs in multimodal tasks \citep{VideoUnderstand_LLM} has sparked interest in using them for hateful content moderation \citep{hee-etal-2024-recent, IntMeme, InstructMemeCL, HateMeme_Zero_ShotVLM}.
+For example, IntMeme \citep{IntMeme} fine-tunes VLM models using carefully designed prompts and contrastive learning objectives.
+InstructMemeCL \citep{InstructMemeCL} uses VLM to generate human-style explanations for memes and then uses CoT to generate more transparent VLM decision results.
 These works demonstrate the potential of VLM for hateful content, but there has been no exploration of complex contextual semantic understanding in hateful videos.
 Given this research gap, we have redesigned a structured VLM generation system to generate semantic explanations, thereby aiding comprehension of contextually hateful content within nuanced contexts.